Language selection

 Date of last review or amendment

-NRCan conducted a comprehensive review of the Explosives Regulations in 2012 that resulted in new Explosives Regulations, 2013.
+NRCan conducted a comprehensive review of the Explosives Regulations in 2012 that resulted in the Explosives Regulations, 2013.

-Currently, NRCan is bringing forward an amendments package focused on strengthening Canada’s security regime by updating the list of regulated explosives precursor chemicals, otherwise known as restricted components.
-These proposed amendments were published in the Canada Gazette Part II in June 2022 and will come into force on June 3, 2023.
+NRCan brought forward an amendments package focused on strengthening Canada’s security regime by updating the list of regulated explosives precursor chemicals, otherwise known as restricted components.
+These proposed amendments were published in the Canada Gazette Part II in June 2022 and came into force on June 3, 2023.

 Targeted start for review